Blue-Shadow/nchud/readme.txt

       Controls whether friendly monsters should display a health bar or not.
 Setting this to "Yes" (1), displays it, while setting it to "No" (0), does not.

-    - Show spawn health?
+    - Health counter
-      CVAR: nchud_monsterhpbar_spawnhp
+      CVAR: nchud_monsterhpbar_hpcounter
-      Default: No (0)
+      Default: Health only (1)

-      Controls the display of the spawn health.
-Setting this to "Yes" (1), displays it, while setting it to "No" (0), does not.
+      Controls the display of the health counter.
+Setting this to "Health only" (1), displays it, while setting it to "Health and spawn health" (2), displays it along with the spawn health counter.
+      Set it to "Off" (0) to hide the counter entirely.

     - Spawn health threshold
       CVAR: nchud_monsterhpbar_threshold